beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Reduce the risk of "missing" a config that is defined in multiple places to the minimum possible._

 ^ Good example of this is `debug`.
-It defaults to `false` in app.php, and is selectively turned on in development, testing and review environments.
+We want it to default to `false` for production, and only selectively turn on in development, testing and review environments.

 ---